-- 38.4.1 Only corporate stock brokers with a net worth of at least three crore shall be eligible to offer margin trading facility to their clients. - 38.4.2 The "net worth" for the purpose of margin trading facility shall be as specified in the Stock Brokers Regulations 1992. - 38.4.3 The stock brokers shall submit to the Stock Exchange a half-yearly
+- 39.4.1.
+Only corporate stock brokers with a net worth of at least three crore shall be eligible to offer margin trading facility to their clients. - 39.4.2.
+The "net worth" for the purpose of margin trading facility shall be as specified in the Stock Brokers Regulations 1992. - 39.4.3.
+The stock brokers shall submit to the Stock Exchange a half-yearly certificate, as on 31st March and 30th September of each year, from an auditor confirming the net worth.
+Such a certificate shall be submitted not later than 30th April and 31st October of every year.

-38.5 Source of Funds
+39.5.
+Source of Funds

-- 38.5.1 For the purpose of providing the margin trading facility, a stock broker may use own funds or borrow funds from scheduled commercial banks and/or NBFCs regulated by the Reserve Bank of India, borrow funds by way of issuance of Commercial Papers (CPs) and by way of unsecured long term loans from their promoters and directors.
+39.5.1.
+For the purpose of providing the margin trading facility, a stock broker may use own funds or borrow funds from scheduled commercial banks and/or NBFCs regulated by the Reserve Bank of India, borrow funds by way of issuance of Commercial Papers (CPs)

+and by way of unsecured long term loans from their promoters and directors.
 The borrowing by way of issuance of CPs shall be subject to compliance with relevant RBI Guidelines.
-The borrowing by way of unsecured long term loans from the promoters and directors shall be subject to the compliance with appropriate provisions of the Companies Act, 2013. - 38.5.2 A stock broker shall not be permitted to borrow funds from any other source, other than the sources stated above para 38.5.1 above - 38.5.3 The stock broker shall not use the funds of any client for providing the margin trading facility to another client, even if the same is authorized by the first client.
+The borrowing by way of unsecured long term loans from the promoters and directors shall be subject to the compliance with appropriate provisions of the Companies Act, 2013.

+- 39.5.2.
+A stock broker shall not be permitted to borrow funds from any other source, other than the sources stated above para 39.5.1 above - 39.5.3.
+The stock broker shall not use the funds of any client for providing the margin trading facility to another client, even if the same is authorized by the first client.

-38.6 Leverage and Exposure Limits
+39.6.
+Leverage and Exposure Limits

-- 38.6.1 At any point of time, the total indebtedness of a stock broker for the purpose of margin trading shall not exceed five times of its net worth, calculated as per para 38.4.2 above. - 38.6.2 The maximum allowable exposure of the broker towards the margin trading facility shall be within the self imposed prudential limits and shall not, in any case, exceed the borrowed funds and fifty percent of his "net worth". - 38.6.3 While providing the margin trading facility, the broker shall ensure that: - a) exposure to any single client at any point of time shall not exceed ten percent of the broker's maximum allowable exposure, as specified in para 38.6.2 above.

-- b) exposure towards stocks and/or Equity ETFs purchased under margin trading facility and collateral kept in the form of stocks and/or units of Equity ETFs are well diversified.
-Stock Brokers shall have appropriate Board approved policy in this regard. - 38.6.4 For the purpose of applicable haircuts for units of Equity ETFs as collateral for margin trading facility, it is clarified that the haircuts applicable to Liquid (Group I) Equity Shares (under "Other Liquid Assets" category) as per SEBI circular MRD/DoP/SE/Cir-07/2005 dated February 23, 2005 shall be applicable to units of Equity ETFs.
+- 39.6.1.
+At any point of time, the total indebtedness of a stock broker for the purpose of margin trading shall not exceed five times of its net worth, calculated as per para 39.4.2 above. - 39.6.2.
+The maximum allowable exposure of the broker towards the margin trading facility shall be within the self imposed prudential limits and shall not, in any case, exceed the borrowed funds and fifty percent of his "net worth". - 39.6.3.
+While providing the margin trading facility, the broker shall ensure that: - a) exposure to any single client at any point of time shall not exceed ten percent of the broker's maximum allowable exposure, as specified in para 39.6.2 above. - b) exposure towards stocks and/or Equity ETFs purchased under margin trading facility and collateral kept in the form of stocks and/or units of Equity ETFs are well diversified.
+Stock Brokers shall have appropriate Board approved policy in this regard. - 39.6.4.
+For the purpose of applicable haircuts for units of Equity ETFs as collateral for margin trading facility, it is clarified that the haircuts applicable to Liquid (Group I) Equity Shares (under "Other Liquid Assets" category) as per SEBI circular MRD/DoP/SE/Cir-07/2005 dated February 23, 2005 shall be applicable to units of Equity ETFs.

-38.7 Disclosure Requirement
+39.7.
+Disclosure Requirement